5th grade commonly confused words worksheets

 Fifth graders tackle the pairs that trip adults: affect and effect, principal and principle, accept and except.
-The sound-alikes now differ by part of speech and shade of meaning, so choosing well means reading the whole sentence's intent, not just the blank.
+The sound-alikes now differ by part of speech and shade of meaning, so choosing well means reading the whole sentence's intent.

 The kind of sentences you'll get